-3 credits (2 lec, 4 lab hrs/wk)

-Designed to follow FE222A Elementary Forest
+3 credits (2 lec, 4 lab hrs/wk) This course provides an advanced application and use of precision engineering instruments.
+It is designed to follow FE222A Elementary Forest Surveying.

-Surveying.
-Application and use of more precise

-engineering instruments will be developed.

-Engineering procedures used in land surveying are

-covered.

 Prerequisite: FE222A with a C or better.

 FE606 Forest Engineering

 5 credits (3 lec, 4 lec-lab hrs/wk) Study of forest engineering procedures with particular emphasis on road design and location.
 Prerequisites: FE222A and FE222B.